Space Shuttle design process: Shuttle design debate

 During the early shuttle studies, there was a debate over the optimal shuttle design that best-balanced capability, development cost, and operational cost.
 Initially, a fully reusable design was preferred.
-This involved a very large winged manned booster which would carry a smaller winged manned orbiter.
+This involved a very large winged crewed booster which would carry a smaller winged crewed orbiter.
 The booster vehicle would lift the orbiter to a certain altitude and speed, then separate.
 The booster would return and land horizontally, while the orbiter continued into low Earth orbit.
 After completing its mission, the winged orbiter would re-enter and land horizontally on a runway.
 The idea was that full reusability would promote lower operating costs.

 However, further studies showed a huge booster was needed to lift an orbiter with the desired payload capability.
 In space and aviation systems, the cost is closely related to mass, so this meant the overall vehicle cost would be very high.
 Both booster and orbiter would have rocket engines plus jet engines for use within the atmosphere, plus separate fuel and control systems for each propulsion mode.
 In addition, there were concurrent discussions about how much funding would be available to develop the program.

 Another competing approach was maintaining the Saturn V production line and using its large payload capacity to launch a space station in a few payloads rather than many smaller shuttle payloads.
-A related concept was servicing the space station using the Air Force Titan III-M to launch a larger Gemini capsule, called "Big Gemini”, or a smaller “glider” version of the shuttle with no main engines and a 15 × 30 ft payload bay.
+A related concept was servicing the space station using the Air Force Titan III-M to launch a larger Gemini capsule, called "Big Gemini", or a smaller "glider" version of the shuttle with no main engines and a 15 × 30 ft payload bay.

 The shuttle supporters answered that given enough launches, a reusable system would have lower overall costs than disposable rockets.
 If dividing total program costs over a given number of launches, a high shuttle launch rate would result in lower pre-launch costs.
 This in turn would make the shuttle cost-competitive with or superior to expendable launchers.
 Some theoretical studies mentioned 55 shuttle launches per year; however, the final design chosen did not support that launch rate.
 In particular, the maximum external tank production rate was limited to 24 tanks per year at NASA's Michoud Assembly Facility.